 Jameson Williams Scouting Report

 Every year, players come out of nowhere.
 But at the wide receiver position, there’s always an explosive element to breakouts.
 The nature of the position — especially for the most prestigious teams — makes it impossible to ignore when players produce.
-That’s been the case for Williams in 2021.
+That was the case for Williams in 2021.

 Athleticism, in some form, is becoming a necessity for NFL wide receivers.
-And it’s clear that Williams is not under-stocked in that regard.
-The Alabama WR has supreme explosive capacity, and he uses that to generate big plays on a weekly basis.
+And it’s clear that Williams is not understocked in that regard.
+The Alabama WR has supreme explosive capacity, and he uses that to generate big plays whenever he sees the ball come his way.

 Williams is uncommonly explosive out of his stance, and he has legitimate game-breaking speed in space.
 His long, energetic strides are absurdly efficient, and he can gain separation with his elite acceleration alone.
 Williams is very dangerous when schemed into space, but he also has the skill set to create space on his own.